projectcalico/calico/getting-started/windows-calico/demo.md

 First, create a client (busybox) and server (nginx) pod on the Linux nodes.

-### create a YAML file policy-demo-linux.yaml using your favorite editor on Windows
+### Create a YAML file policy-demo-linux.yaml using your favorite editor on Windows

 ```yaml